 It just needs to put a smile on your face and reward you for your actions.

 Of course, that great feeling you get upon conquering a tricky piece of fingering, or finally completing a musical scale by heart will also further enshrine your practice in the pleasure centres of the brain but in the meantime, reward yourself.

-After 15 practice sessions (three weeks) you’ll be ready to tackle your first tune, it can be something as simple as Twinkle Twinkle Little Star but if you feel you’re ready for something a little more challenging, take a look at this extremely popular easy beginner traditional Irish tune, Kitty’s Gone a’ Milking.
+If you feel you’re ready for something a little more challenging however, take a look at this extremely popular easy beginner traditional Irish reel, Kitty’s Gone a Milking.

 We plan to add free lesson giveaways to other traditional Irish instrument categories so check back here regularly for updates and feel free to contact me directly with any questions or comments.